Modified DNA Base 5-Formylcytosine Has A Specific Biological Role

 Balasubramanian and colleagues detected the modified base in a multitude of tissues in mice, including in embryonic stem cells and in various organs.
 More important, they found that 5-formylcytosine levels are stable in cells and that these levels are significantly different from levels of other decorated cytosines.

 And then there’s the elephant in the room: “We still don’t know the precise biological roles of these new marks,” Balasubramanian says.
-Although he adds that the decorated cytosines certainly play roles in development and in helping cells keep their identities once they’ve differentiated—so that heart cells don’t start growing hair, or spleen cells don’t begin growing toenails.
+However, he adds that the decorated cytosines certainly play roles in development and in helping cells keep their identities once they’ve differentiated—so that heart cells don’t start growing hair or spleen cells don’t begin growing toenails.

 Join the conversation